 Ed Welch, Side by Side

-Class Notes, Association of Certified Biblical Counselors and Southeastern Baptist Theological Seminary
+Class notes from the Association of Certified Biblical Counselors and Southeastern Baptist Theological Seminary

-*Note: A trained biblical counselor through Association of Certified Biblical Counselors’ CDT, the counsel I provide is in accordance with sound interpretation of the Holy Scriptures.
-As of the time of this writing, my training continues through Southeastern Baptist Theological Seminary.
+Note: As a trained biblical counselor through the Association of Certified Biblical Counselors’ Certified Discipleship Training program, the counsel I provide seeks to reflect careful interpretation and faithful application of the Holy Scriptures.
+At the time of this writing, my training continues through Southeastern Baptist Theological Seminary.
 No claim is made or implied to licensure by the state of Arkansas or any other state.